cardinger/Detect_Frontloading/README.txt

 This repository contains MATLAB code for detecting frontloading, together with demos, as described in:

 C. Ardinger, C. C. Lapish, C. L. Czachowski, N. J. Grahame (2022).
-Front-loading: A drinking pattern which manifests in response to the rewarding effects of alcohol.
-Alcoholism: Clinical and Experimental Research.
-DOI: xxxx.
+A critical review of front-loading: A maladaptive drinking pattern driven by alcohol's rewarding effects.
+DOI: 10.1111/acer.14924.

 ├─ Code                     		% A folder containing functions that Detect_Frontloading_Demo.m